gwu-libraries/Memory_middleware/README.md

 Developed using Python 2.7,Django 1.5 and psutil.
 psutil is a python package used for retrieving information on running processes and the system utilization.

-get the psutil packge in the VM:
+get the psutil packge on VM:
 sudo pip install psutil

 Place the memory.py file in the middleware directory of django settings.
 The exact location is: